ardasener/DPSL/readme.md

 Please see `Makefile` for the options.
 Note that options marked experimental are not guaranteed to work.

+> Some of the options for ORDER_METHOD are estimated values and are calculated using a multi-threaded approach that may result in slighly different results from run to run.
+> As a result certain metrics like memory usage may vary when they are used.
+> Furthermore the graph is assumed to be connected for many of these calculations and the program may perform poorly if it is not.
+> For precise measurements, we suggest sticking to "degree" ordering.

 ### Examples

 - Building PSL with 16 threads and BP turned off: